Wheat is one of the most popular crops globally, but not all parts of the wheat plant are the same nutritionally.

 - The wheat germ-enriched group participants had a significantly increased number of “beneficial” gut bacteria strains of Bacteroides spp and Bifidobacterium spp compared to the control group.
-A greater prevalence of these gut bacteria strains is thought to have beneficial effects on human health (4, 5, 6).
+A greater prevalence of these gut bacteria strains is thought to benefit human health (4, 5, 6).

-- The wheat germ group reported no symptoms of digestive discomfort and reported better feelings of subjective health than the control group.
+- The wheat germ group reported no symptoms of digestive discomfort and better subjective health feelings than the control group.

 This effect likely comes from the prebiotic properties of wheat germ, as its soluble fiber content provides a food source for gut bacteria to feed on and ferment (7).

 It is worth noting that the amount of research on this topic is minimal.
-However, from this trial, it appears that wheat germ may have a beneficial effect on gastrointestinal health.
+However, from this trial, it appears that wheat germ may benefit gastrointestinal health.

 Impact On Markers of Metabolic Health

-There have been several human trials looking into the effects of wheat germ on metabolic health.
+Several human trials have examined the effects of wheat germ on metabolic health.
 These trials looked for wheat germ affecting health markers such as blood glucose, cholesterol, triglycerides, and inflammation.

 On the negative side, most of these studies are small and provide no clear evidence of benefit.
-For example, supplementing six grams of wheat germ per day did not significantly impact cholesterol, triglyceride, or blood glucose levels in healthy adult participants (8).
+For example, supplementing six grams of wheat germ per day did not significantly impact healthy adult participants’ cholesterol, triglyceride, or blood glucose levels (8).

 However, one small study featuring ten male participants found that wheat germ significantly affected glucose control.
 In this study, participants consumed fifteen grams of wheat germ alongside bread daily for four weeks.
 At the end of the four weeks, these participants exhibited lower blood sugar responses to an oral glucose tolerance test than the control group (9).

-The review identified five randomized controlled trials of high quality that had a low risk of bias.
+The review identified five high-quality randomized controlled trials with a low risk of bias.
 Following a review and meta-analysis of the data, the systematic review concluded that “there is little credible evidence for a relation between wheat germ intake and a reduced risk of metabolic markers” (10).

 Once again, it is worth remembering that there is very little research in this area.
-Future research may potentially identify benefits from wheat germ intake when there is a greater pool of data to work from.
+Future research may identify benefits from wheat germ intake when there is a greater pool of data.